TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 The main data analysis can be ran through "data_main_newWF" file.
 The sensitivity analyses procedures for Monotonicity and PPI can be ran through through data_SA_mono and data_SA_PPI files, respectively.

+(a) Additional folders:

-3. EM: files for three different EM procedures, for each of the following situations:
+1. EM: files for three different EM procedures, for each of the following situations:
 (1) DGM-seq, (2) DGM-multi, when monotonicity is assumed, and (3) DGM-multi, when monotonicity is not assumed.

-4. Simulations_figures: visualizing the simulations results, using figures and tables.
+2. Simulations_figures: visualizing the simulations results, using figures and tables.
 Contains the scripts for creating the figures and the tables presented in the main text and in the online Supplementary.

 ### Simulations